iCubeCode/playground/React/myntra-clone/README.md

     5. useSelector
     6. useReducer

-### React Router DOM

-### Higher Order Component

-    1. memo: It is a higher-order component (HOC) used to optimize performance by preventing re-renders of a component when its props haven't changed;

 ### Redux tookit
     1. How to Initialize the redux toolkit
     2. How to create redux slices
     3. How to use redux

-### Creation of Layouts to render the components.
+### Higher Order Component

+    1. memo: It is a higher-order component (HOC) used to optimize performance by preventing re-renders of a component when its props haven't changed;